DiceDB/dice/docs/src/content/docs/commands/JSON.ARRINSERT.md

 {"name":"tom","score":[10,5,6,true,20],"partner2":{"score":[10,5,6,true,20]}}
 ```

+### Using out of bounds index

-### Example 4: Inserting with an out-of-bounds index
+Inserting with an out-of-bounds index

 ```plaintext
 127.0.0.1:6379> JSON.SET a $ '[1,2]'